wagtail/rfcs/final/001-rfc-template.rst

 The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow implementation -- that is, developers other than the author should (given the right experience) be able to independently implement the feature, given only the WEP.
+The specification should be detailed enough to allow implementation -- that is, developers other than the author should (given the right experience) be able to independently implement the feature, given only the RFC.

 Include subheadings as necessary.